Sommachukwu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-4. Create a script that lists environment variables.
+5. Create a script that lists all local variables and environment variables, and functions.